Investing for short-term goals

 It’s important at any age to know the exceptions, tax implications and strategies for maximizing your required minimum distributions from certain retirement accounts.

-Establishing a SEP for your business starts with maintaining a plan document.
-The Internal Revenue Service (IRS) provides a prototype document called the 5305-SEP, Simplified Employee Pension plan document.
+Establishing a SEP plan for your business involves maintaining a plan document.
+The IRS provides a prototype document called the 5305-SEP, Simplified Employee Pension.
 That is a matter that you may choose to handle through your tax advisor or on your own.
-(For more details, see IRS article: How do I establish a SEP?)
+(For more details, see IRS article How do I establish a SEP?)

 The information provided is not intended as a source for tax, legal or accounting advice.
 Please consult with a legal and/or tax professional for specific information regarding your individual situation.